Driving In Israel: Car Rental in Israel Guide

 - Unless there’s a separate light for right turns, you should never turn right on a red light, as it is strictly prohibited.
 Large intersections allocate separate lanes for right-turning cars.

-- There are street lights that photograph license plates, record speeders and send tickets by mail, so you should always keep an eye on your speed when you’re in Israel.
+- There are street lights that photograph license plates, record speeders and send tickets by mail, so you should always keep an eye on your speed when you’re driving in Israel.
 Highway speed limit is 90 km/p/hr.
 In urban areas, the speed limit is 50 km/p/hr.

 - Don’t talk on your mobile phone without a hands-free system.